 turquoise flush cluster pin-pendant 2 inches across, by Fabian and Vivica Bowannie. $300.
 The snowflake turquoise pin-pendant at right is by Vera Halusewa and 2.25 inches across. $150.
 (BOTH IN TUCSON)

 A beautifully crafted shadowbox pendant set with top grade red coral by Mike Perry.
-3 inches long from the top of the inlaid bale. $875 (TUCSON) The mosaic inlaid pendant is by Bernadette Eustace (Cochiti-Zuni).
+3 inches long from the top of the inlaid bale.
+ON LAYAWAY (TUCSON) The mosaic inlaid pendant is by Bernadette Eustace (Cochiti-Zuni).
 2.5 inches long. $300.
 (SANTA FE)

 You will want to click on each for larger images of these stunning earrings.
 At left is a stainless steel (but very light) pair of earrings inscribed with an Acoma/Laguna pottery design using a laser.
 Made by the inimitable Pat Pruitt of Laguna Pueblo.
-2.5 by .5 inches.
+2.5 by .5 inches SOLD.
 Stewart Yellowhorse made the pair at right, set with natural spiderweb turquoise.
-2.5 inches long, not including the ear wire. $120.
+2.5 inches long, not including the ear wire.
+SOLD.
 (SANTA FE)

 Everett and Mary Teller created this choker with a coral set on the nazha, which measures 2 by 1.75 inches. $900.
 (SANTA FE)

 Two Zuni pin-pendants set with lovely deep red coral.The one at left which is 1.5 inches square and was made by Vera Halusewa. $135.
 The circular one at right is also 1.5 inches across. $135 By Albert Lahi.
 (TUCSON)